Caast/caast-documentation/README.md

 The function is expecting an object and you can add as much as informations you want.

+!> If you are planning to provide an email information, it will automatically pre-fill forms inside the widget, we support `email`, `e_mail` and `mail` as key naming.

 ### Emitted events

 The Caast widget will also emit some custom events in order to implement some code on your side.
 Those events are emitted on each widget action and return some custom data available in the `detail` key.
 Please refer to the [data section](#caast-data) if you want details about what information is available.